 - 1. Disconnect the old master cylinder lines (Remember, if operating around painted surfaces, avoid brake fluid to paint contact).
 Remove any valves that are installed in the drum system and discard.
 If the vehicle has a pressure differential switch, it must also be removed.
 Remove the old master cylinder. - 2.
 When changing from a manual brake system to a power system, the clevis assembly that attaches the push rod to the brake pedal must be removed and lowered one inch.
 If two holes are in the pedal use the lower hole for the power booster rod attachment.
 If only one hole exists from the manual system a second hole must be drilled one inch lower.
 Remove the clip and pin that attaches the clevis to the brake pedal and retain them.
 If the lower hole does not already exist, one must be drilled.
 Screw the clevis assembly onto the new push rod on the booster about 1/2". - 3.
 Mount the booster to the fire-wall with the existing studs or bolts.
-Place the clevis assembly into the lower hole in the pedal and install the pin and clip. - 4.
+Place the clevis assembly into the lower hole in the pedal and install the pin and clip (See Figure 9). - 4.
 Install the proper fitting into the intake manifold for vacuum.
 Connect the vacuum hose from the engine to the power booster.
 YOU WILL NEED AT LEAST 18" VACUUM TO OPERATE A BOOSTER. - 5.
 Bench bleed the master cylinder with the supplied bleeder kit. - 6.
 Install the master cylinder onto the booster. - 7.
-Mount the combination valve to supplied bracket and attach the bracket and lines as shown in fig. 4. - 8.
-You will now need to run two lines from the supplied combination valve to the frame.
-Tie the lines into the existing front and rear lines with brake line couplers.
-You may run two separate lines from the combination valve to each front wheel or you may plug one outlet to the front, run one line and then split it to each front wheel.
+Flush out the old brake fluid and replace with DOT 4. - 8.
+Bleed the entire system starting at the wheel farthest from the master cylinder.
+Check the pedal feel for firmness.
+Adjust the clevis so there is 1/4" free play at the pedal stop.
+If pedal is spongy, bleed again.